jtlapp/kysely-code-sync/README.md

 Also create the configuration file.
 Set the `KyselyTestDir` key to the directory of the desired test suite.
 List the test files that you would like to run as keys of the `kyselyTestFiles` object.
 Only these files of the suite will be downloaded.
 Each of these file keys takes an array of the names of tests that will **NOT** be run as part of the local test suite; the downloader attaches a `.skip` qualifier to each of them.
 Finally, set `downloadDir` to the directory into which the test files should be downloaded.

 Now you can run `npx load-kysely-tests` to download the test files into the download directory, modified for use in the local test suite.
-You'll need to decide whether to run the command on every run of the test or only ever update the tests manually.

-You'll probably also want to add the download directory to `.gitignore`.

 ## Semantic Versioning of Tests

+When you run `check-synced-code` or `load-kysely-tests`, the command needs to decide which version of Kysely to sync with.
+The version is selected by the following procedure:

+1. If the command includes the `--version` option, this is the version used.
+2. Otherwise, if the configuration file includes the `kyselyVersion` key, this is the version used.
-When you run `check-synced-code` or `load-kysely-tests`, the command looks up the version of Kysely that's installed, according to `package.json`.
-It then identifies the most recent Kysely release that is supposed to be compatible with this version.
-Synced code blocks are compared with this release and test files are downloaded from this release.
+3. Otherwise, the command looks up the version of Kysely that's installed, according to `package.json`.
+It then identifies the most recent Kysely release that is compatible with this version according to semantic versioning.

+Upon selecting a version, synced code blocks are compared with this release having this version, and test files are downloaded from this release having this version.

 The most recent compatible release is determined as follows: